RTEMS/rtems-docs/c-user/timer/directives.rst

 .. rubric:: PARAMETERS:

 ``name``
-    This parameter is the name of the timer.
+    This parameter is the object name of the timer.

 ``id``
     This parameter is the pointer to an object identifier variable.
-The identifier of the created timer object will be stored in this variable, in case of a successful operation.
+When the directive call is successful, the identifier of the created timer will be stored in this variable.

 .. rubric:: DESCRIPTION:

-This directive creates a timer.
+This directive creates a timer which resides on the local node.
+The timer has the user-defined object name specified in ``name``.
 The assigned object identifier is returned in ``id``.
 This identifier is used to access the timer with other timer related directives.

 .. rubric:: RETURN VALUES: